A New Bandit Setting Balancing Information from State Evolution and Corrupted Context: Introduction

-The regime switching bandit setting assumes that the hidden state is not accessible to the agent at all, outside of action rewards.
-In practice, however, additional data can often be collected to estimate it.
-The state can often be appraised using questionnaires or passively collected data such as geo-location and physical activity metrics.
-Indeed, one particular bandit setting that exploits additional information has received significant attention.
-This extension to the $MAB$-problem is the Contextual Bandit (CB) problem, also known as the \textit{multi-armed-bandit problem with side information} or \textit{associative reinforcement learning}.
-Additional information at each time step effectively turns the nonstationary problem into a stationary one.
+One particular bandit setting that exploits additional information has received significant attention in contemporary works.
+This extension to the $MAB$-problem is the Contextual Bandit ($CB$) problem, also known as the \textit{multi-armed-bandit problem with side information} or \textit{associative reinforcement learning}.
+Additional information at each time step effectively turns the non-stationary problem into a stationary one.
 This additional information is often referred to as \textit{context} in the bandit literature, which the agent uses to select actions.
-The long-term goal of the agent, then, is to learn the relationship between context and the action rewards, thus maximizing cumulative reward.
-The $CB$-agent has a distinct advantage over $MAB$-agents in the $CB$ setting: while the $CB$-agent can use the context to "detect" changes in reward-distribution (or state), the $MAB$-agent has to discover changes through the rewards it receives.
-This may result in the need of the $MAB$-agent to discard prior knowledge about the reward distributions and relearn which comes with additional regret.
-For the contextual bandit setting with a linear context to reward mapping, authors in \cite{Chu2011} prove a regret lower bound of order $\sqrt{Td}$, with $d$ being the dimensionality of the context and $T$ being the number of time steps.
-A variety of algorithms have been developed that achieve regret of the lower bound.
-Some notable works for the contextual bandit problem include Linear Upper-Confidence-Bound (LinUCB)~\cite{Chu2011, Li2010} and Linear Contextual Thompson Sampling (LinTS)~\cite{agrawal2014thompson}.
+The goal of the agent, then, is to learn the relationship between context and the action rewards, allowing the prediction of action rewards and thus choosing the optimal one.
+The $CB$-agent has a distinct advantage over $MAB$-agents in the $CB$ setting: while the $CB$-agent can use the context to ``detect'' changes in reward distribution (or state), the $MAB$-agent has to discover changes through the rewards it receives.
+For the contextual bandit setting with a linear context to reward mapping, ~\cite{Chu2011} prove a regret lower bound of order $\sqrt{Td}$, with $d$ being the dimensionality of the context and $T$ being the number of time steps.
+Various algorithms have been developed that achieve regret of the lower bound.
+Some notable works for the contextual bandit problem include Linear Upper-Confidence-Bound (LinUCB)~\citep{Chu2011, Li2010} and Linear Contextual Thompson Sampling (LinTS)~\citep{agrawal2014thompson}.